Breaking the MoE LLM Trilemma: Dynamic Expert Clustering with Structured Compression: Method

 To address the remaining issues from previous studies, our method introduces a unified framework to break the MoE trilemma through dynamic expert clustering and structured parameter compression.
 The core idea is to co-optimize the model's architecture alongside its parameters.
 We frame this as a optimization problem, formally defined as below:

 The optimization variables correspond to three key aspects: the assignment of experts into cohesive clusters ($Grouping$), the compressed parameterization of experts via shared bases and low-rank residuals ($Param$ and $Factors$), and the policy for hierarchically routing tokens ($Routing$).
-The hyperparameters $A_1$, $A_2$, $A_3$ balance the relative importance of the load imbalance, redundancy, and communication cost terms respectively.
-The objectives include the task-specific loss $L_{\text{task}}$, the coefficient of variation of expert loads $I_{\text{load}}$ (quantifying load imbalance), a measure of parameter redundancy $R_{\text{red}}$ within clusters, and the communication cost $C_{\text{comm}}$ incurred by token dispatch.
+The hyperparameters $A_1$, $A_2$, $A_3$ balance the relative importance of the load imbalance ($I_{\text{load}}$), redundancy ($R_{\text{red}}$), and communication cost ($C_{\text{comm}}$) terms respectively.
 The overall aim is to design a dynamic grouping and parameterization strategy that reduces the total parameter count, maintains a low number of activated parameters per token, preserves or improves model quality, and reduces inter-device communication, all without introducing significant reclustering overhead.